 Hans Ledwinka was arrested for collaboration with the Nazi’s by the postwar Czech government and sentenced to six years with hard labour.
 When he was released in 1951 he was offered the Tatra managing directorship, but this was politically impossible so he declined the honor and retired to Austria.
 He died in 1967.
 Tatra too recovered after the war, but remained a small volume producer whose products remained largely unknown outside of Eastern Europe.

-Despite Volkswagen’s infringement of some specific Tatra patents, there is no substance to popular claims that Hans Ledwinka – or Jozef Ganz for that matter – should be credited as the true designer of the Volkswagen.
+Despite Volkswagen’s likely infringement of some technical aspects of Tatra patents, there is no substance to popular claims that Hans Ledwinka – or Jozef Ganz for that matter – should be credited as the true designer of the Volkswagen.
 In fact, there was nothing particularly unique in Porsche's, Ledwinka's and Ganz' designs.
 Rear engines, backbone chassis, and independent suspension had all been invented by others earlier.
 What each designer did however was bring these features together in new ways with various degrees of success.
 Ganz for instance popularized the idea of a rear-engined car, but his Standard Superior car was poorly designed, under powered and failed to sell.
 Ledwinka expanded Ganz’ idea into a modern, high performance supercar, while Porsche and his design team bought these ideas together in a new and innovative way to deliver the world beating people’s car.

 Other links